-Many people complains that "YouTube videos won't play" on Chrome, Safari, IE, Firefox or mobile devices like iPhone, iPad and Android.
+Many people complain that "YouTube videos won't play" on Chrome, Safari, IE, Firefox or mobile devices like iPhone, iPad, and Android.
 Similar complaints include "YouTube video doesn't start", "YouTube video won't work", "YouTube can't load videos" and so on.

 In this article, we try to find out the possible causes that why YouTube videos won't play.
 Of course, we also gather some solutions to fix this problem.
 Just keep on reading.

 Internet connection: The first thing you should check is your internet connection.
 If you don't have fast enough internet connection to watch videos on YouTube, you have to spend time waiting for a video to buffer.